Revilo91/comfoclime_api/ComfoClimeAPI.md

 Changing a value in the app results in a PUT request to the property.

-The `./telemetry` endpoint reads sensor values from the ComfoNet bus similiar to the PDO protocol (as described in https://github.com/michaelarnauts/aiocomfoconnect/blob/master/docs/PROTOCOL-PDO.md), where `N` is the number of the sensor.
+The `./telemetry` endpoint reads sensor values from the ComfoNet bus similiar to the PDO protocol (as described [here](https://github.com/michaelarnauts/aiocomfoconnect/blob/master/docs/PROTOCOL-PDO.md)), where `N` is the number of the sensor.

 ## Writing properties